cieranholmes/cieranholmes/README.md

 <img src="https://i.imgur.com/jyqYumv.jpeg"/>

 ## Glad to see you here!
-Currently studying a BSc Computer Science and Applied Statistics at UCT in my final year while developing skills on the side.
+Currently studying a BSc Computer Science and Applied Statistics at UCT in my final year while working part-time as a Software Engineering Intern at the Franc group in Cape Town, South Africa.
 Always looking for advice and mentorship.
 Looking to learn full stack.

 ## Knowledge
 - Python, Java, C, C++, Javascript